cathaoiragnew/cathaoiragnew.github.io/pages/projects/doorbell.md

 title: Doorbell Analytics
 ---

-During my PhD, I worked on a personal side project to incorporate smart analytics into our smart doorbell.
+I worked on a personal side project to incorporate analytics into our smart doorbell.
 While many smart doorbell providers offer this feature, it often comes with a paid subscription.

 The doorbell automatically wakes when it detects motion and records for as long as motion is present or for a set period.
 Using these video recordings, I applied an off-the-shelf [DeepSORT](https://arxiv.org/abs/1703.07402) model to provide smart analytics for classes of interest, specifically Cars and Persons.